smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/docs/Database Development Log.md

 SSL connection (cipher: DHE-RSA-AES256-SHA, bits: 256)
 Type "help" for help.

-CAUSE: No parameter set in postgresql.conf
+CAUSE: No parameter set in postgresql.conf [fixed by Postgres 9.3]

 FIX: Add rif40.* to postgresql.conf (See install.docx)